elasticdog/transcrypt/README.md

 encrypted.
 Make sure you don't accidentally add a pattern that would encrypt this file :-)

+> For your reference, if you find the above description confusing, you'll find
+> that this repository has been configured following these exact steps.

 ### Initialize a Clone of a Configured Repository

 If you have just cloned a repository containing files that are encrypted,